Riddhimaraii/Ecommerce-Sales-Analysis/README.md

 The notebook includes:

-Data loading and inspection
+•Data loading and inspection

-Handling missing values and data types
+•Handling missing values and data types

-Sales trend analysis over time
+•Sales trend analysis over time

-Category and product performance insights
+•Category and product performance insights

-Visualizations such as bar plots, line charts, and distribution plots
+•Visualizations such as bar plots, line charts, and distribution plots

-Actionable business insights based on the data
+•Actionable business insights based on the data

 🚀 How to Run the Project